-Central idea: The Good Shepherd.
+Central idea: Christ is the Good Shepherd.
 Doctrine: Priests as good shepherds.
-Practical application: Docility to our Good Shepherd and good shepherds.
+Practical application: Docility to our Good Shepherd and to our good shepherds.

 To view Lectionary 51, click here.